Mount Lebanon Mutasarrifate: Mount Lebanon as an emirate

 Prince Bashir Shihab II had been ruling as the Emir of Lebanon since 1788, and he consolidated his authority over the country by eliminating his rivals from the feudal lords.
-His political cunning always managed to absorb public resentment, and the Druze and Christians alike continued to willingly submit to him.
-At the end of the reign of Bashir II, the Egyptian army entered modern-day Lebanon after May 1832, expelling the Ottomans from it; Bashir had allied with the governor of Egypt, Muhammad Ali Pasha, before the Egyptian occupation, and his supporters enthusiastically assisted the Egyptian army and fought under its banner and fought the battles that he fought.
-Subsequently, Ibrahim Pasha, the commander of the Egyptian army, rewarded Bashir for the assistance provided to him by his supporters.
+In 1832, Ibrahim Pasha's Egyptian army entered the Levant and expelled Ottoman forces.
+Bashir II, having previously allied with Egypt's ruler Muhammad Ali Pasha, provided military support to the Egyptian campaign.
+In return for this assistance, Ibrahim Pasha, the commander of the Egyptian army, restored Bashir's full authority over the Emirate.

-Pasha restored to him his previous position and left him free to dispose of his emirate.
-Bashir subsequently moved against remaining feudal opponents, confiscating their properties and territories while installing his supporters and relatives in their place.
-Ibrahim Pasha, however, began implementing policies that elevated the status of Christians within the administration.
-Christians were appointed to administrative positions and integrated into the Egyptian governmental structure.
-Concurrently, Pasha ordered the confiscation of weapons from feudal lords, diminishing their military capacity.
+Bashir used this autonomy to eliminate remaining feudal rivals, confiscating their estates and appointing his own relatives to replace them.
+Ibrahim Pasha implemented social reforms that elevated the status of Christians, appointing them to key administrative positions within the new government.
+Concurrently, he ordered the confiscation of weapons from the feudal lords to diminish their military power.
 As the majority of these feudal lords were Druze, and the Druze constituted a smaller population compared to Christians, they perceived the Egyptian policies as discriminatory.
 The combination of reduced political influence and disarmament created resentment among the Druze population.